 - Occupy a habitable rental property that abides by the state’s warrant of habitability doctrine.

 - Have repairs made within a reasonable period of time after requesting them.

-- Continue occupying the rental property until proper eviction procedures are followed.
+- Continue occupying the property until landlords pursue legal eviction.

-- Terminate the lease agreement without any penalties for certain legally justified reasons including if the property becomes uninhabitable or the tenant begins active military duty.
+- Terminate the lease without any penalties for certain legally justified reasons including domestic violence, the property becoming uninhabitable or the tenant beginning active military duty.

 - Be treated fairly regardless of certain protected classes, such as race, color, and national origin.

-In addition to legal rights, tenants also are responsible for:
+In addition to legal rights, a tenant in North Carolina is are responsible for:

 - Abiding by the terms of the lease agreement.

-- Paying rent every month in accordance with the terms of the lease agreement.
+- Paying rent every month in accordance with the lease terms.